sumcoinlabs/nn17/doc/shared-libraries.md

 ## peercoinconsensus

-The purpose of this library is to make the verification functionality that is critical to Peercoin's consensus available to other applications, e.g. to language bindings.
+The purpose of this library is to make the verification functionality that is critical to Sumcoin's consensus available to other applications, e.g. to language bindings.

 ### API